 - Triage allows a quick and efficient assessment of your needs.

-- If you think you may be in labour, or you have any concerns regarding yourself or your baby's wellbeing call the ward on 725241 ext 4110.
+- If you think you may be in labour, or you have any concerns regarding yourself or your baby's wellbeing call the ward on 01481 224377.
 The Midwife will carry out an assessment over the phone before advising you as to whether you need to come in.
 The Midwife will take a detailed history to fully assess your needs and direct you to the most appropriate area of care, such as the Community Midwife, the Pregnancy Assessment Unit (PAU), GP, to stay at home or to come to the ward.
 If you are advised to attend the hospital you will initially be reviewed in our Triage facility

 - The Midwife will assess you and your baby